mpapierski/compressed_log/README.md

 - LZ4 to compress log on the fly
 - Transmits compressed data over persistent WebSocket connection
 - Configurable threshold which will trigger in-memory log rotation and data transmission.
+- Fully architecture portable, including Mips and other BE architectures

 # Example

 Check out `examples` folder for more examples.

-WIP.
+Including custom formats for collected logs.

 Client: